robisim74/qwik-speak/docs/quick-start.md

 ## Resolve locale
 We can resolve the locale to use in two ways: passing the `locale` parameter to the `QwikSpeakProvider` component, or assigning it to the `locale` handled by Qwik.
-In `layout.tsx`, after the default `component$`, we add:
+Create `plugin.ts` in the root of the `src/routes` directory:

-_src/routes/layout.tsx_
+_src/routes/plugin.ts_
 ```typescript
 export const onRequest: RequestHandler = ({ request, locale }) => {
   const cookie = request.headers?.get('cookie');